Libbum/dotfiles/README.md

 - [X] dir_colors does not need a separate legacy file, if seding out the offending lines and passing the result to dircolors works
 - [ ] vim needs better tab management
 - [ ] rewrite keyboard layout functions to clear both non standard layouts to switch to qwerty, then call other n-s clear function before activating current
+- [ ] Vayu is having a spasm with some form of error when saving in vim.
+Check that out...